 The Cuban Family Doctor and Nurse Program is a unique approach to dispatching medical care to where it is most needed, in a cost effective manner.
 The program trains one primary care physician and one nurse to work together as a team.
 Find out what the U.S. might learn from the success of this particular Cuba educational program.

-Return to Havana City, check back into hotels.
+Return to Havana City, check back into your hotel.

 Time to say good-bye to your Cuba travel and head home to share what you’ve learned!
 Your Authentic Cuba Tours guide and bus driver will see you safely back to the airport in plenty of time for your international flight.
 Please be advised that there is an airport departure tax of 25 Cuban Pesos that must be paid in cash.

 Want to Take Your Students to Cuba?